Skip to Content

 I love serving this recipe with some perfectly cooked salty potatoes.

-Either crispy fried potatoes, straw potatoes or some potato wedges as pictured here work wonderfully against the sweet and sour sticky glaze.
+Either crispy fried potatoes, straw potatoes or some potato wedges, as pictured here, work wonderfully against the sweet and sour sticky glaze.
 As do my wonderful cheesy polenta chips, you must check them out!

-They even work well with a Waldorf salad, just be sure to scale back on the dressing on the salad to avoid things getting all a bit icky.
+They even work well with a Waldorf salad, just be sure to scale back on the dressing on the salad to avoid things getting a bit icky.

 You can make them up in advance and keep them warm or reheat them.